ecmwf/ecflow/docs/ug/user_manual/text_based_suite_definition/dependencies/trigger.rst

     task another
       trigger ./00z == complete # the previous task

 For events it is convenient to use a plain name, since an event can only have values **clear** or **set**, numerically 0 or 1.
-So triggers of the form:
+Notice that the following triggers will hold as long as the event is not set, with the second line considered a clearer alternative.

 .. code-block:: shell

   trigger taskname:event
   trigger taskname:event == set

-Will hold as long as the event is not set.
-The second line shows a
-clearer alternative equivalent way to write the same trigger.

 Meters can be used in triggers the same as events, except that their
 value should be compared against numerical expression.
 It is
 important to remember to use **greater or equal** instead of **equals** .
 In the following